anthonynamnam/brainstation_capstone/README.md

 ## 👀 Project Overview 👀 <a class="anchor" id="overview"></a>

 ### Introduction 📋 <a class="anchor" id="intro"></a>
-The North American used car market is a boundless and dynamic landscape, characterized by a huge industry of vehicle makes, models, and relentnessly evolving market dynamics.
-In 2022, the used car market recorded **38.6 millions** sales volume in United States [[Source: statista]](https://www.statista.com/statistics/183713/value-of-us-passenger-cas-sales-and-leases-since-1990/).
+The North American used car market is a boundless and dynamic landscape, characterized by a huge industry of vehicle makes, models, and relentlessly evolving market dynamics.
+In 2022, the used car market recorded **38.6 million** sales volume in the United States [[Source: statista]](https://www.statista.com/statistics/183713/value-of-us-passenger-cas-sales-and-leases-since-1990/).

 Buyers and sellers often grapple with the challenge of accurately determining the fair market value of a used car, leading to potential disparities in pricing, suboptimal transactions, and general market inefficiencies.
-The dilemma of accurately pricing a used vehicles remains a persistent enigma for years.
+The dilemma of accurately pricing used vehicles remains a persistent enigma for years.
 According to [canadadrives](https://www.canadadrives.ca/blog/car-guide/selling-a-used-car-privately), it takes up to 4 weeks to sell a used car.
 For both sellers and buyers, this dilemma often transforms into uncertainty, frustration, and even missed opportunities.

 ### Story Behind 📔 <a class="anchor" id="story"></a>
 My friend, Jason, who lived in Vancouver for 2 years, wanted to get a car recently.
 He did not have enough budget to get a new car.
 Therefore, he decided to buy a second-hand vehicle.
 He went to several dealers for inquiries.
-However, all dealer agents tried to persuade him to pay at a higher price to get a better car.
-At last, he got his car from craigslist directly from the previous owner within his budget and his requirement.
+However, all the dealer agents tried to persuade him to pay at a higher price to get a better car.
+At last, he got his car from Craigslist directly from the previous owner within his budget and his requirements.

 <center><img src="https://raw.githubusercontent.com/anthonynamnam/anthonynamnam/main/icons/bs-capstone/meme-1.png" alt="memes" width="200"/></center>

 ### Problem Statement 😩 <a class="anchor" id="problem"></a>
-The problem we try to address in this project remains focus on **the need for accurate and transparent pricing** in the North American used car market.
+The problem we try to address in this project remains focused on **the need for accurate and transparent pricing** in the North American used car market.
 The wide variety of vehicles, including numerous makes, models, years, mileage, drivetrains, transmission and geographic locations, contributes to the complexity of this problem.

 - **Buyers** often find it difficult to assess whether a listed car's price is reasonable, leading to price uncertainty and the potential for overpayment.
-- **Sellers** may often struggle to set competitive (higher) and attractive (lower) listing prices, potentially resulting in unsuccessful sales or missed opportunity.
+- **Sellers** may often struggle to set competitive (higher) and attractive (lower) listing prices, potentially resulting in unsuccessful sales or missed opportunities.

 ### Our Solution 💡 <a class="anchor" id="solution"></a>
 <center><img src="https://raw.githubusercontent.com/anthonynamnam/anthonynamnam/main/icons/bs-capstone/meme-2.webp" alt="Project Banner" width="220"/></center>

-**To address these issues**, our purposed solution is to develop advanced machine learning and deep learning models that can accurately predict the price range of used cars in North America, considering multiple factors such as make, model, year, mileage, engine condition, location, and other optional features.
+**To address these issues**, our proposed solution is to develop advanced machine learning and deep learning models that can accurately predict the price range of used cars in North America, considering multiple factors such as make, model, year, mileage, engine condition, location, and other optional features.

 ### Objectives 🎯 <a class="anchor" id="objective"></a>
-#### 1️⃣ Develop advanced predictive models that estimates the price range for used cars.
+#### 1️⃣ Develop advanced predictive models that estimate the price range for used cars.
-The primary objective is the development of machine learning / deep learning models capable of accurately predicting price ranges for a used car, which will assist both sellers and buyers make informed pricing decisions.
+The primary objective is the development of machine learning / deep learning models capable of accurately predicting price ranges for a used car, which will assist both sellers and buyers in making informed pricing decisions.

-#### 2️⃣ Improve market efficiency by enhancing the transparency and fairness in the used car market.
+#### 2️⃣ Improve market efficiency by enhancing transparency and fairness in the used car market.
-One of the objectives is to the improve the market efficiency.
+One of the objectives is to improve the market efficiency.
 By providing AI price range predictions, it reduces **information asymmetry** between buyers and sellers, which also helps users **understand the fair market value** of the used vehicle.

-#### 3️⃣ Faciliate decision-making process for both sellers and buyers with informed pricing prediction.
+#### 3️⃣ Facilitate the decision-making process for both sellers and buyers with informed pricing prediction.
 Sellers can benefit by setting **competitive and fair** prices, which can lead to **faster** sales.
 Buyers can make more informed and data-driven decisions to ensure they are **not overpaying** for a used vehicle.

 #### 4️⃣ Provide a user-friendly interface (simple website) for easy access to price range predictions.
 The project includes the development of a simple and interactive user interface, making it accessible to a wide range of users.
 This interface allows sellers and buyers to input their vehicle details easily and obtain price range predictions quickly and conveniently.

 ### Potential Impact 💥 <a class="anchor" id="impact"></a>
 According to the research by [Straits Research](https://www.globenewswire.com/en/news-release/2023/03/14/2626611/0/en/Online-Car-Buying-Market-Size-is-projected-to-reach-USD-722-billion-by-2030-growing-at-a-CAGR-of-12-21-Straits-Research.html), ***"Online Car Buying Market Size is projected to reach USD 722 billion by 2030, growing at a CAGR of 12.21%"***.
-Online used car listing platform empowered by AI would facilitate the makret efficiency, which generate more profit and reduce costs.
-The time cost and manpower saved for negoiation between parties would save up to 10% of the operation cost.
+Online used car listing platforms empowered by AI would facilitate market efficiency, which generates more profit and reduce costs.
+The time cost and manpower saved for negotiations between parties would save up to 10% of the operation cost.

-Assume being part of the data team in an online car listing platform, the price range prediction service could be a premium feature that requires extra transaction percentage or, along with some free services, which is known as **Freemium Model**.
+Assume being part of the data team in an online car listing platform, the price range prediction service could be a premium feature that requires extra transaction percentage or, along with some free services, which is known as the **Freemium Model**.
 The estimated growth of gross profit would be 20%.

 [Back to top](#toc)